jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Cooking can reduce the energy cost of digestion by roughly 10-30% depending on the food.

 All our endless menus and tastes are a reflection of the endless variety of humans, but all of us eat to save energy.
-Actually biologically energy, as we need to harvest energy from oil, wood, gas, electricity to cook.
+Actually, biological energy, as we need to harvest energy from oil, wood, gas, electricity to cook.
 The point is from those first campfires on the African Savannah, we've been linked to technological development.

-Civilization, technology are a natural part of the Game of Life.
+Civilization and technology are a natural part of the Game of Life.
 What became artificial is the method used to select tools of the ecosystems.
 There is no way for a brown bear to overcome a hungry polar bear for a spot on the ecosystem but to play the game.
-But, when our big brains, self-awareness, and storytelling mix with our biological self-interest out can come unnatural results.
+But, when our big brains, self-awareness, and storytelling mix with our biological self-interest the result can be unnatural.

-We see others not as technological operators in the ecosystem that sustains us, but biological tribe members or outsiders, based on a ever changing identity such as gender, race, ethnicity, nations etc.
+We see others not as technological operators in the ecosystem that sustains us, but biological tribe members or outsiders, based on an ever-changing identity such as gender, race, ethnicity, nations etc.

 This worked okay when technology was so primitive humanity still spent much of their time traveling, harvesting, and depending on the biological ecosystems.

+However, in 2020, researchers calculated something remarkable.

-With the eight of "technomass" now exceeding biomass, when technology is powered by electricity, built with robots, designed with AI, we can't go on pretending our primary identity is rooted in the genetics of ancient humans or the cultures of the past.
+The total weight of everything humans have built—buildings, vehicles, infrastructure, plastic, concrete—now exceeds the total weight of all living biomass on Earth.
+The technosphere weighs more than the biosphere.
+When technology is powered by electricity, built with robots, designed with AI, and outweighs all life put together, we can't keep pretending our primary identity is rooted in the genetics of ancient humans or the cultures of the past.

-Because biological identities is not how the coach primarily sees us.
+Because biological identities are not how the coach primarily sees us.

 We know this in our sub-conscious.
 Every time there is a technological boom, the threat of job losses rises.

-Even the communists, fascists (and of course other ideologies too) confirm the power of technology by denying it to those they want oppress.
-Each tries to bring technological progress to their society but do not understand technology grows by the same means as biology, because both are playing the same Game of Life in the eternal battle against entropy.
+Even the communists, fascists (and of course other ideologies too) confirm the power of technology by denying it to those they want to oppress.
+Each tries to bring technological progress to their society but do not understand technology grows by the same means as biology, because both are playing the same Game of Life in the eternal job of building and maintaining order before it falls apart.

 No system has yet applied evolutionary thinking to tools themselves.
 Tool ecosystems, like biological ones, grow, speciate, drift, and follow the other tenets of Darwin's evolution.
 The rise and fall of countries, peoples, nations and empires is following this technological evolution.
 The difference is there is endless artificial selection, human storytelling, beliefs, and ideologies, that misinterpret and interfere with techvolution.

-Thus, there are large spurts and classes we call civil wars, depressions, and revolutions that are a human story to explain natural events.
+Thus, there are large spurts and conflicts we call civil wars, depressions, and revolutions that are a human story to explain natural events.

 We will see it better once we realize we are not Socrates.
-The teacher, late night television host, dock worker, or sales manager of a paper distribution company is not selfless observers of society like the famed ancient Greek condemned to drink poison by his own society for simply asking questions.
+The grade-school teacher, late night television host, dock worker, or sales manager of a paper distribution company are not selfless observers of society like the famed ancient Greek condemned to drink poison by his own society for simply asking questions and doing what he thought was just.

+Socrates, and his students, might find camaraderie in what biologists call shedding.
+Animals shed winter coats in spring, deer shed their antlers after mating—every lineage has structures it must let go when playing the game.
+What served you in one day can become a liability the next.

-We are holding onto our branch on the tree of life, expecting others to act selflessly and drop their tools when it makes sense, yet creating stories to distract others when ours is aged.
-Watching cable television today, or read about the scribes in Gutenberg's time, or biblical storytellers of in Galileo's to see some of the many examples of old technological holders trying to keep the past alive to keep their status and resources somehow outside the Game of Life.
+Yet, we hold onto our own branch on the tree of life, defending our outdated tools with stories—while expecting everyone else to drop theirs the moment it makes sense.
+Watch cable news today.
+Read about the scribes who fought the printing press in Gutenberg's time, or the biblical storytellers who fought Galileo.
+The pattern is the same: holders of outdated technology defending their position with stories, trying to keep the past alive long enough to preserve their status.

+Holding back evolution is the root cause of many of our social unrest, depressions, civil wars, and revolutions.
+Harmful artificial selection often blocks the mass-adoption of helpful new tools — countered, historically, by what some have called "the march of reason": helpful stories that get evolution moving again.

 To stop talking about creating justice, we can instead be intentionally building it.
 The first step is a technological identity.

 As renowned biologist Ernst Mayr says "individual life forms are the unit of selection."
-Meaning polar bear, is the unit of selection.
-Every polar bear depends on the ecosystem it which it is a member. it must find a way to do its job, and reciprocate, to earn the resources it needs to stay in the game.
+Meaning a polar bear is the unit of selection.
+Every polar bear depends on the ecosystem of which it is a member.
+It must find a way to do its job, and reciprocate, to earn the resources it needs to stay in the game.

 Any other identity is unnatural.
 We have technology virtually in our DNA.

+Anyone can come up with artificial reasons why the Game of Life doesn't apply to them.
+Students do it when they ignore teachers; managers do it when they ignore employee feedback.
+Sometimes those are needed to keep motivation or beliefs in hard and uncertain times.
+But that only lasts for as long as someone else assembles the food, housing, and heating you depend on.

-If you're willing to admit you eat, find shelter, drink because of technology, and thus you are inside an technological ecosystem that is evolving independent of your biological desires, wants, lifespan, or your personal or ideological beliefs, you can admit this truth.
+If you're willing to admit you eat, find shelter, drink because of technology, and thus you are inside a technological ecosystem that is evolving independent of your biological desires, wants, lifespan, or your personal or ideological beliefs, you can admit this truth.

-The rewards of becoming self-aware is seeing not the dead ends and darkness of artificial stories, but the natural light of how our society truly functions.
+The reward is seeing not the dead ends and darkness of artificial stories, but the natural light of how our society truly functions—the real ecosystem of producers, grazers, predators, decomposers, and testers.

 People are biologically self-interested.
 We use tools to play the Game of Life.
 But these tools live and die on a timeline independent of our own.
 Without a technological identity, we are left to explain our ups and downs using—artificial—stories.

 Every person is a natural human player of the game rooted in biological instincts and requirements.
 People need to eat, love, have shelter, hope, and many other hard and wonderful things.
 Among our limitations is that we will never accept servitude or blind loyalty.
 Despite numerous belief systems, these are pretty universal features of mankind across time and geography because individuals are the unit of selection, and thus we must decide what works best for ourselves.

-That means finding the unique blend of genotype and phenotype that can produce, graze, predate, decompose, or test somewhere inside a technological ecosystem, a place that loves diversity and mass-production, and validates both by forcing all members reciprocate to ensure the system increases the carrying capacity, so to add more teammates in life's never ending quest to convert more material to its side, and thus overcome entropy's ceaseless attacks.
+That means finding the unique blend of genotype and phenotype that lets you produce, graze, predate, decompose, or test somewhere inside the technological ecosystem.

+The ecosystem loves both diversity and mass production, and validates both by requiring every member to reciprocate.

+The system grows when each member contributes—life's never ending work of organizing more matter into structures that hold together against the dissolving, collapsing, eroding, and decaying that takes everything left unmaintained and unenergized.

+Entropy doesn't decide whether life prospers.
+Entropy only looks like an enemy when life stops doing the work.
+Life decides—by doing the work of organizing, reciprocating, and shedding what no longer fits.
+The work is the only requirement.
+As long as some lineages keep doing it, life continues.
+Whether your lineage continues depends on whether you do the work.

 How did we spread around the world, and how did we develop tools?
 We planted and spread tool-species inside ecosystems of course.
-And that required, and still requires, three modes of understanding: nature, mythologies, stories, and science.
+And that required, and still requires, four modes of understanding: nature, mythologies, stories, and science.

 Let's look at these stories so we can realize why techvolution is the scientific understanding of the human condition.